graukin/skyrim_ingredients/README.md

 ### Data

 JSON data compiled from [this source](http://skyrim.melian.cc/?cmd=cmdSkyrimIngredientList) using script-magic.
-But on November,4 there was an error in the list on site, so here is corrected version of it
+But on November,4 there were some errors in the list on site, so here is corrected version of it

 ### Python

 Python script understands -h or --help key.
-Also you may print 'help' or 'h' while it's running
+Also you may print 'help' or 'h' while it's running.

+In the nearest future lists will be nice and colored.
+To use it you'll need [ansicolors](https://github.com/verigak/colors) library

 ### Node.js